MaxVRAM/HomeAssistant_Victoria-COVID-19/README.md

 This is a Node-RED flow and example card to pull the latest Australia/Victoria COVID-19 stats from open datasets.
 It contains both Victoria-wide and locale-based datasets.

 ![Covid-19 Example Card](covid-19-card.jpg)

+ > Note that the graph card only displays a chart starting from the date you add the flow to your HA system.

 ## Dependencies